On a continuous S\'ark\"ozy type problem: Introduction

 \subsection{Acknowledgements}

 We are grateful to Sebastiano Nicolussi Golo for pointing out a (fortunately harmless) gap in our initial proof of Lemma \ref{lemma1}.
 We also thank Pham Van Thang for suggesting a shorter proof of Theorem \ref{finite field bound} with better bounds.
+Finally, we thank Alex Iosevich for pointing out Theorem \ref{finite field bound} can also be deduced from the methods of the paper \cite{MR2336319}.